crdoconnor/devkey/docs/faq.rst

 3) You can translate almost any line in your bash script to use this self.sc("your command here") so it's not hard to switch.
 4) You can use a programming language that doesn't suck to write some of the more complex automation tasks.

-* Should I install ProjectKey in a virtualenv or on my system python?
+* Shouldn't I install this in a virtualenv?

+You can, but I wouldn't.

 I would install it on your system python and write commands for each individual project key that understand the virtualenv that your project runs in.

+It has one dependency, so it is unlikely to cause conflicts with other packages installed on your system python.